PaulRitsche/ACSAuto/README.md

 This is an ImageJ macro script to semi-automatically evaluate the anatomical cross-sectional area of ultrasound images.

-We refer to the pre-print publication for detailled information about the processing operations:
+We refer to our paper for detailled information about the processing operations: www.nature.com/articles/s41598-021-92387-6

 ## Installation